Tsinghua-MARS-Lab/StateTransformer/README.md

 We also tried the recent Mamba backbone and it works even better (with some minor bugs to be fixed in the current version).
 Follow the instructions from the [official Mamba](https://github.com/state-spaces/mamba) repo to install and change the model name from `gpt` to `mamba` to use it.

+## Updates

+- 2024.04.09: Running NuPlan's simulation with LARGE models will cause a saving crash when each simulation ends.
+You need to verify the source code in the nuplan-devkit to fix this.
+Add this line `self.planner.model = None` of code to replace the model in the planner to the line 127 before calling the `on_simulation_end` function in the `simulations_runner.py` file.

 ## Citation
 If you find this work useful in your research, please consider cite: